 Journal Articles and Book Chapters:

 “Nature and Poetic Consciousness from Hölderlin to Rilke,” in Harmonisch entgegengesetzt: Hölderlin’s Philosophy of Nature, ed.
-Rochelle Tobias (Edinburgh: Edinburgh University Press, forthcoming).
+Rochelle Tobias (Edinburgh: Edinburgh University Press, 2020).

-“Distributed Cognition in Modern Poetry and Painting: Rilke and Cézanne,” in History of Distributed Cognition: Modernism, ed.
-Miranda Anderson (Edinburgh: Edinburgh University Press, forthcoming).
+“Distributed Cognition in Modern Poetry and Painting: Rilke and Cézanne,” in Distributed Cognition in Victorianism and Modernism, ed.
+Miranda Anderson (Edinburgh: Edinburgh University Press, 2020).

 “Language, World, and Animality: Between Derrida and Heidegger,” Understanding Derrida, Understanding Modernism, ed.
-Jean-Michel Rabaté (London: Bloomsbury Academic, forthcoming).
+Jean-Michel Rabaté (London: Bloomsbury Academic, 2019).

 “On Philosophy and Poetry,” Palgrave Handbook of Philosophy and Literature, ed.
 Barry Stocker (New York: Palgrave, 2018).